nagygergo/jetbrains-toolbox-install/README.md

 This installer automates the following steps:

-1. Download the latest tarball `.tar.gz` from the Toolbox App web page.
+1. Download the latest AppImage release from the Toolbox App web page.
-2. Extract the tarball to the recommended `/opt/jetbrains-toolbox` directory
+2. Extract the `jetbrains-toolbox` binary to `~/.local/share/JetBrains/Toolbox/bin`
-3. Creates a symbolic link in the `/usr/local/bin` directory
+3. Creates a symbolic link in the `~/.local/bin` directory

+(Adding the shim directory to `PATH`, creating a `.desktop` entry and setting-up autostart is done automatically by Toolbox itself.)

 ## Usage

+JetBrains Toolbox is packaged as an AppImage, which needs some system dependencies.
+Most modern Linux distros have them pre-installed, but if you encounter trouble, ensure you have the following: `libfuse2 libxi6 libxrender1 libxtst6 mesa-utils libfontconfig libgtk-3-bin tar`.

-Run the following command to get started with Toolbox.
-This command requires that you have `sudo` privileges and `curl`.
+Run the following command to install JetBrains Toolbox.
+This command requires that you have `curl` and `wget`.
 `curl -fsSL https://raw.githubusercontent.com/nagygergo/jetbrains-toolbox-install/master/jetbrains-toolbox.sh | bash`

-Alternatively, you can download the `jetbrains-toolbox.sh` file on this repository.
-It will still require `sudo` privileges to install.
+Alternatively, you can download the `jetbrains-toolbox.sh` file from this repository and run it.

-Afterwards you may execute the `jetbrains-toolbox` binary to run the Toolbox App and select which product and version you want to install.
+Afterwards you may run the `jetbrains-toolbox` command and select which product and version you want to install.
+Installed IDEs will be available as commands in your `PATH`, eg. `pycharm`.

 ## Contributors